 - using a bright pen or pencil when proofreading to ensure editing symbols stand out

-- In their writing pairs, allow the students time to thoroughly proofread and edit their informative texts.
+- In their writing pairs, allow the students time to proofread and edit their informative texts thoroughly.
 Monitor and support the students as required.

 - Allow each pair to swap their informative texts with another pair.
-After reading the text, each pair is to provide feedback using the 'Three Stars and A Wish' technique (three positives and one suggestion for improvement).
-Teachers may wish to collect the students' informative texts in order to informally monitor student progress.
+After reading the text, each pair provides feedback using the 'Two Stars and A Wish' technique (two positives and one suggestion for improvement).
+Teachers may wish to collect the students' informative texts to monitor student progress informally.